BTCPay Server vs. Others

 - Fees for using the payment processor are automatically taken out from the customer's payment to the merchant.

-Payment processors are able act as middlemen by using custodial wallets.
+Payment processors are able to act as middlemen by using custodial wallets.
 A payment processor can use an internal custodial wallet for altering customer payments before routing them to merchants.
 This is how they can collect fees, hold payments for verification and processing, etc. This type of wallet is an intermediary between the merchant wallet and the customer wallet.
 It's the middleman wallet.

 The payment processor may also provide a custodial wallet for the merchant to use.
 As mentioned above, this is advised against because your private keys may be compromised.
 If they claim to not save your private keys after giving them to you, it's likely you will not know the truth until it's too late.
 Centralized services may seem like an easier solution for the merchant.
 Unfortunately the trade-off is a sacrifice in privacy, security and self-sovereignty which are normally obtained using the Bitcoin Network.

 That's why BTCPay Server was created.
 To help merchants remove third party dependencies and simply use the Bitcoin Network freely and securely.
 Merchants have their own copy of the BTCPay Server software which runs on their own server or VPS of their choice and validates their own payments using their own node.
 It's a self-hosted Peer-to-Peer payment processor.
 The trade-off in this case is some technical understanding is required for initial setup.

 As the BTCPay Server community continues to grow, more deployment methods, use cases and tutorials are continually being added to make it easier for non-technical users.
 BTCPay Server is completely open source.
 Anyone can join the community to suggest or create improvements, features, guides, etc. Feedback is always welcome.

 Currently, BTCPay Server is a processor without fiat conversion capabilities out of the box.
-As a merchant, this may be a difficult if business costs require fiat.
+As a merchant, this may be difficult if business costs require fiat.
 Not providing fiat conversion out of the box allows BTCPay Server merchants to avoid KYC and AML identification verification.
 This also allows BTCPay Server to be free and available for anyone to use.